rigou/luksman/README.md

 **Options :**
 * -d path of the block device corresponding to the disk partition where the encrypted volume will be / is located
-* -f path of the folder where the file container will be / is located
+* -f path of the folder where the file container will be / is located.
+An absolute path is recommended ; a relative path will be interpreted as relative to your home directory
 * -s size of the file container which will be created, in MiB (min size 20 MiB)
 * -o logname of the owner of the filesystem which will be created in the encrypted volume
 * -k path of the block device corresponding to the disk partition where the key file will be / is located